With caregiving, change and loss is unavoidable.

 No Conversation is More Profound.
 You can do this.

-Planning ahead is one of the most loving and responsible things you can do for your family.
+Planning ahead is one of the most loving and responsible things you can do for yourself and your family.

 Faith-based Guidance for End-of-Life Decision Making